Today I learned about foreign keys in GORM.

 }

-Core rule: The foreign key is always placed on the "referencing" or "dependent" side.
+Core rule: Foreign keys are always placed on the "referencing" or "dependent" side.

 Based on my current understanding, I believe the difference between Has One and Belongs to is merely semantic; both are essentially one-to-one relationships.
 However, to express different relationships more clearly and facilitate developers in defining different models, the terms "contains" and "belongs" are semantically distinguished.